 You, or your representative, must make your request to the Housing Options Manager at the Housing Options Centre in writing within 21 days of getting our written decision.
-You, or your representative, may give your reasons for requesting a review in person, if it is difficult to tell us your reasons in writing.
-We will give you a form of receipt that acknowledges your contact with us.
+You, or your representative, may give your reasons for requesting a review in person, if it's difficult to tell us your reasons in writing.